 The Fourth of July is one of the most dangerous times of the year for pets, having the highest number of missing pet reports than any other.

 The main cause of concern is fireworks, which can frighten and disorient dogs and cats causing them to panic and run off.
-It's also a time when friends and family get together for fun things like cooking out and celebrating.
-To help keep your pets safe this year, we’d like to give you a few tips for your July 4th celebrations!
+It's also a time when friends and family get together for fun things like cookouts and celebrations.
+To help keep your pets safe this year, we’d like to give you a few tips for your July 4th fun!

 1. Keep your pets indoors.
 Even if your dogs are used to going places with you there are very few who are comfortable with fireworks.
-If you have a fenced backyard, it is best not to let pets out unsupervised if there is a chance of them jumping the fence or injuring themselves if frightened.
+If you have a fenced backyard, it is best not to let pets out unsupervised in case they jump the fence or injure themselved when frightened.
 Outdoor cats should be brought inside and put somewhere comfortable.
 If you cannot bring them in the house, consider housing them in the garage for the night.

 2. Create a safe haven for your pets.
 An interior room with no windows is ideal, since it will help to muffle the sound of fireworks and prevent your pets from injuring themselves trying to escape.
 Make sure there are no areas your pet can squeeze into if frightened.
 If your dog is crate trained consider leaving them in their crate while fireworks are going on.

 3. Make sure your pets have on a collar and tags with a current phone number so you can be contacted if they get lost.
 We recommend having your pets microchipped, since collars and tags can fall off.
 If your pet is already microchipped make sure that you have all of your information with the microchip company up to date.
-You can call our clinic any time if you have questions or think you would like to have your pet microchipped.
+You can call our clinic with any questions or if you think you would like to have your pet microchipped.

 6. Sometimes anxiety is severe enough that you may consider using calming treats or medications.
 There is no way that we can make a blanket statement that all calming treats are safe or effective, but if you would like to know about a specific product you can call and speak with one of our doctors anytime.
 You can take a picture or bring the product to the clinic so that the doctors can look over the listed ingredients.
 There are also some medications that may be appropriate for your pets if they get severely anxious or are at risk for harming themselves.
 This should be discussed with one of our doctors, taking into account your pet's medical history.